 Wieber is a familiar name in the gymnastics community after a prolific career as a competitor, including earning a gold medal as part of Team USA in the 2012 Olympics.
 Since finishing her competitive career, Wieber has served as an assistant for legendary UCLA coach Valorie Kondos Field, helping lead the Bruins to the 2018 NCAA Championship.

-Since arriving at Arkansas, Wieber has coached the Razorbacks to a high level of consistency.
+From the moment she stepped on campus, Wieber coached the Razorbacks to a high level of consistency.
 Arkansas scored a 49.00 or higher in 14 of 16 events over the course of four home meets, nearly 90% of all events.
 On the floor, the Gymbacks ranked as high as fourth in the nation and finished the season ninth in the nation.
 It was against No. 13 Kentucky on Jan.
 24 that Arkansas scored a 49.525 on the floor, the second-highest event total in program history.
 The Razorbacks’ success on the floor helped them lock in back-to-back SEC wins against No. 20 Missouri and No. 10 Georgia mid-way through the season.
 The consecutive wins marked the first time since 2017 that Arkansas won two-straight conference meets and consecutive meets against a ranked opponent.